Nespresso compatible capsules

 Why are our coffee capsules different ?

-Imported capsules are at least 3+ months (and more likely up to 6 months) old having travelled in a boiler-house container for many weeks, degrading the quality of the finished product.
+Imported capsules are at least 3+ months old (more likely up to 6 months) by the time they land in Australia having travelled in a boiler-house container for close to a month, degrading the quality of the finished product.

 Have you every opened a container that has been sitting in tropical sun for days or weeks ?